klorealf/implement-enumerable-challenge/README.md

 ### Do Not Use Enumerable Methods

-`my_enumerable_spec.rb` contains tests for all the methods we'll be implementing.
+The file `spec/my_enumerable_spec.rb` contains tests for all the methods we'll be implementing.
 Focus on making one test pass at a time.
 Note that in the tests, the Ruby `Enumerable` methods themselves are banned, that would be too easy!

 In defining our methods, we may call any method that begins with `my_`.  `MyArray#my_each` is already implemented for us, and we'll need to make use of it in the methods we write.
 Some of the methods can be implemented in terms of *each other*.
 For example, `#my_select` and `#my_find` do similar things, can we leverage that?